jasonvacare/redage/README.md

 7. Display info/controls on item entries in the actor list w/o going into the item sheet
   A. set location, see isProf / prof group, see weapon dmg, armor value, armor dex max
 8. Rest Button
-9. Separate "party actor type that can hold stuff
+9. Separate "party" actor type that can hold stuff
   A. "Return To Town" Button on party to calculate loot
   B. Can store monster and other sources of XP from the expedition
+10. Interstitial dialog for actor-features.
+When you click the + to add a new item, it gives you a dialog to choose the type of feat (skill, rollable, resource, etc)

 Odds & Ends
 - Don't allow more than one copy of a class (also feature?) in your inventory.
 When you drag a class in that you